Omloop van het Waasland

 Omloop van het Waasland ("Circuit of Waasland") is a bicycle road race held annually in the Belgian region of Waasland.
-Since 2009, it is organized as a 1.2 event on the UCI Europe Tour.
+From 2005 to 2016, it was organized as a 1.2 event on the UCI Europe Tour before being moved to the national calendar.
+In 2024, the race returned to the UCI Europe Tour.

 It is also known for being the last professional cycling race in which Eddy Merckx took part before retiring in 1978.